oddbird/oddleventy/content/blog/2025/fluid-type.md

 Of course,
-I could set different defaults for different devices,
+I could set different defaults for different devices, but that doesn't help when I resize windows.
-But that doesn't help when I resize windows.
+Even with the browser constantly running fullscreen, may laptop is only sometimes plugged into an external monitor.
-Even with the browser constantly running fullscreen, may laptop is only sometimes plugged into an external monitor. when I unplug it, I have less space available.
+When I unplug it, I have less space available.

 Again I've heard a common refrain that
 "users don't resize their windows" --